What Car Insurance Do I Need in Massachusetts?

 Now that you understand how no-fault car insurance works in Massachusetts, let's look at the state's requirements for different kinds of car insurance coverage.

-Keep in mind that, if you are found responsible for causing a car accident, and the injured drivers' and/or passengers' losses exceed the limits of your car insurance policy (which is not all that far-fetched a possibility if you've only met Massachusetts's minimum coverage requirements), you may find yourself personally responsible for making up the difference out of your own assets.
+If you're found responsible for causing a car accident in Massachusetts, and other people's injuries and other losses exceed the liability limits of your car insurance policy (which isn't all that far-fetched a possibility if you've only met the minimum coverage requirements), you may find yourself personally responsible for making up the difference.

-You'll also note that you're not required to carry any kind of insurance for damage to your own vehicle in Massachusetts.
+You're not required to carry any kind of insurance for damage to your own vehicle in Massachusetts.
 And since no-fault doesn't cover vehicle damage, a driver who wants insurance coverage that will pay for repairs or replacement of a damaged vehicle must buy additional coverage, known as collision (for accidents involving another vehicle) and comprehensive (for accidents involving weather, animals, or objects).
-If you lease or finance a vehicle purchase, you may be required to pay for these coverage add-ons.
+If you lease or finance a vehicle purchase, you may be required to add collision coverage to your policy.

 • a fine of at least $500, and